Owning a boat

 To operate any vessel fitted with a motor, you must hold a recreational boat operators licence.
 Children aged 12 to 15 years can apply for a restricted boat licence.

 If you are visiting from interstate, your interstate recreational boat licence will be recognised for a period of 90 days, after which you will need to apply for a South Australian licence.

-For information regarding boat trailer standards, please contact - Vehicle Standards on phone 1300 882 248
+For information regarding boat trailer standards, phone Vehicle Standards on 1300 882 248.

 Remember to maintain your trailer in good working order and keep it registered to avoid delay or inconvenience when you want to go out on the water.